Showing posts with label Decision Making. Show all posts

 I was reminded of the Hong Kong story when enjoying ice sculptures that were shown in the heart of my home town.
 They'd already begun to melt.
 They also offered value to me and the community who chose to observe them.
 Yet their expected life span was counted in hours.

 How long might the only church in town last?
 Buildings and their "value added" come and go.
-Yet, I hope that the people who congregate there will "wring out" all of the value they can until...
+Yet, I hope that the people who congregate there will "wring out" all of the value within until...

 Just of today...